solita/solita.github.com/_posts/2018-05-02-Black-Hat-Programming.md

 ![Black hat](/img/blackhat/blackhat.jpg)

-In lack of a better term, Black Hat Programming is the art of writing tools and scripts for penetration testing and expoiting vulnerabilities.
+For lack of better term, Black Hat Programming is the art of writing tools and scripts for penetration testing and expoiting vulnerabilities.
 Just don't go poking around without permission and become a Black Hat hunted by the police.
 But why don't we need all those "best practices" that are very useful normally in professional software development?
 The "black hat programming" discussed in this post typically deals with a simpler world:

 * The programs are usually quite small.
 Maybe less than 100 lines, hardly ever more than 1000 LOC.
 * They are single user apps, often without a persistent state or any fancy UI.